beam41/204321-204361-Project-Server/README.md

    {server}/request/plans
    ```

-5. The server is now ready to use at the `PORT` you choose
+5. The server is now ready to use at the `PORT` you choose.

 ## How to build and serve the production server

-1. Build first with `npm run build`
+1. Build first with `npm run build`.

-2. Serve the server with `npm run serve`
+2. Serve the server with `npm run serve`.

 ### Note